 Popular holiday rental amenities in New York City

 Above are the weather conditions for New York.
-In July maximum temperatures go higher than 30°.
-February is the coolest month, with average minimal temperature reaching -2°.
-The rainiest month is July while the driest month is November.
+In July, maximum temperatures climb above 30°.
+February is the coolest month, with the average minimum temperature falling to -2°.
+The rainiest month is July, while the driest month is November.

 Discover the city that never sleeps with a New York apartment